-The high-density concrete is produced using the aggregates having specific gravity more than 3.5.
+The high-density concrete is produced using aggregates having specific gravity of more than 3.5.
 The commercially used aggregates are barite, magnetite, ilmenite, limonite, etc. Steel and iron aggregates are also used to produce high-density concrete.

 The grout used in this concrete should be richer than those used in normal concrete.
 Extra care must be taken with respect to segregation of heavy aggregates from the rest of the ingredients.
 The formwork should be made stronger to withstand high load.

 The high-density concrete is widely used in the construction of radiation shields in the nuclear industry.

 As per I.S recommended method of mix design, concrete is said to be high strength concrete if its strength is more than 35 M.Pa.